patriciateroltolsa/Pacman/README.md

 Please refer to the [User Guide](https://github.com/ekdud014/OSS_pacman/wiki) for details.

 ## How to play
-Use followed keys to move pacman for eating food and running away from the ghost!
+Use followed keys to move pacman for eating dot and running away from the ghost!

 * -w : move pacman in current direction